marijnh/Eloquent-JavaScript/05_higher_order.md

 // → ["Unit 1", "Unit 2", "Unit 3", "Unit 4", "Unit 5"]
 ```

-{{index "loop body", "curly braces"}}
+{{index "loop body", braces}}

 This is structured a little like a `for` loop—it first describes the
 kind of loop and then provides a body.
 However, the body is now written
 as a function value, which is wrapped in the ((parentheses)) of the
 call to `repeat`.
 This is why it has to be closed with the closing
 brace _and_ closing parenthesis.
 In cases like this example, where the
-body is a single small expression, you could also omit the curly
+body is a single small expression, you could also omit the
 braces and write the loop on a single line.

 ## Higher-order functions